talon-one/talon_one.rb/docs/ManagementApi.md

 ### HTTP request headers

 - **Content-Type**: application/json
 - **Accept**: application/json

-# **create_attribute**
+## create_additional_cost

-> Attribute create_attribute(body)
+> AccountAdditionalCost create_additional_cost(body)

-Define a new custom attribute
+Define a new additional cost

-Defines a new _custom attribute_ in this account.
-Custom attributes allow you to attach new fields to Talon.One domain objects like campaigns, coupons, customers and so on.
-These attributes can then be given values when creating / updating these objects, and these values can be used in your campaign rules.
-For example, you could define a `zipCode` field for customer sessions, and add a rule to your campaign that only allows certain ZIP codes.
-These attributes are shared across all applications in your account, and are never required.
+Defines a new _additional cost_ in this account.
+These additional costs are shared across all applications in your account, and are never required.

 ### Example

 ```ruby
 # load the gem
 require 'talon_one'